"Now Listen to Me..."

 Counterbalancing these weaknesses are this noir banquet’s many delicacies, for instance actor Jack Lambert’s familiar menacing presence, Franz Waxman’s deliciously emotive score and Woody Bredell’s imaginative cinematography.
-Last but not least, the feast includes numerous tasty morsels of dialogue, (care of Bess Meredyth and Ranald MacDougall’s adapted screenplay of Charlotte Armstrong’s novel) laced with noir acidity and best served cold.
-Viewers can confirm The Unsuspected, Saturday, September 23 at 5:30am PST.
+Last but not least, the feast includes numerous tasty morsels of dialogue (care of Bess Meredyth and Ranald MacDougall’s adapted screenplay of Charlotte Armstrong’s novel) laced with noir acidity and best served cold.
+Viewers can confirm The Unsuspected (updated) Monday, August 6 at 11pm PST.

 John Huston's The Treasure of the Sierra Madre is indeed an unforgettable American treasure and a prior TCM recommendation here.
 Its cinematic storytelling riches can be uncovered on TCM Saturday, September 23 at 5pm PST.